MindAnchor-Org/MindAnchor/README.md

 Dear team,

-When installing the project, please run the following commands your terminal/CMD before coding.
+When installing the project, please run the following commands on your terminal/CMD before coding.

 ```npm install -g npm```